-To use Internal Events, you need to define one or more App Event Types.
-You can do it on the App Event Types page.
-Each App Event Type has:- Schema – a Data Schema describing the event’s contents.
+To use Internal Events, you need to define one or more Internal Event Types.
+You can do it on the Internal Event Types page.
+Each Internal Event Type has:- Schema – a Data Schema describing the event’s contents.

 - Example – an example of the event’s contents matching the Schema.
 You can use Example to generate schema.